Tuition and Financial Aid

 Top 10% Scholarship Program

 The 80th Texas Legislature created the Top 10 Percent Scholarship to encourage students who graduate in the top 10 percent of their high school class to attend a Texas public institution of higher education.
-Qualifying students who submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by the deadline and have financial need may be eligible to receive up to $1,500 if they enroll full-time in a Texas public college or university in the fall semester immediately following graduation from high school.
-The deadline is set annually and can be found online at www.collegeforalltexans.com.
-Students who submit their FAFSA or TASFA after the published deadline will be awarded on a funds available basis.
-Please see www.utdallas.edu/student/finaid/Programs/programs.htm for additional eligibility requirements.
+Typically, if funding is available, qualifying students who submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by the deadline and have financial need and enroll full-time in a Texas public college or university in the fall semester may be eligible for an award.
+The deadline is March 15.
+Students who submit their FAFSA or TASFA after the published deadline will not be awarded due to limited funding.
+Complete information regarding this program can be found at www.collegeforalltexans.com.